Victoria’s Solar Rebate Explained

 • The provider will upload your quote to the Solar Victoria Portal, which starts the online process for your eligibility assessment.

-• Once this is complete, upload proof of income and a council rates notice to confirm your details.
+• Once complete, upload proof of income and council rates notice to confirm your details.

-• When eligibility is confirmed, you will receive an eligibility number and a QR code.
+• You will receive an eligibility number and a QR code when eligibility is confirmed.

 • Give the eligibility number and QR code to your solar provider, who will then be able to proceed with the installation